-(10 kg × 10 m/s) + (50 kg × -2 m/s)
+= (10 kg + 50 kg) × v' m/s

-- 18. On the basis of Newton's third law of motion, explain the following phenomena: (a) It becomes difficult to balance our body when we accidentally slip on a banana peel. (b) An athlete pushes the earth backwards with his hand and feet just before the start of the race. (c) As water starts coming out from the curved nozzles of a lawn sprinkler, the sprinkler starts rotating in the opposite direction. - Ans. (a) When we walk normally on the ground, we push the ground backward.
+15. On the basis of Newton's third law of motion, explain the following phenomena: (a) It becomes difficult to balance our body when we accidentally slip on a banana peel. (b) An athlete pushes the

+- Ans. (a) When we walk normally on the ground, we push the ground backward.
 According to Newton's third law of motion, the ground pushes us forward.
 This reaction force keeps us balanced.
 When we slip on a banana peel, we are unable to push the ground backward due to the slippery nature of the peel.
 As a result, there is no reaction force acting on the foot, and we find it difficult to balance our body. - (b) An athlete pushes the earth backward because the equal and opposite force from the earth in the forward direction helps the athlete with an initial spurt in the race. - (c) As water rushes out in the forward direction, it exerts an equal and opposite force in the backward direction on the sprinkler.
 This makes the sprinkler rotate in a direction opposite to that of the flow of water.

-Higher Order Thinking \\\\\ Skills (HOTS) Questions (Page 43)
+Higher Order Thinking Skills (HOTS) Questions (Page 45)

-- If an object of mass 500 g is moving with constant speed on a frictionless surface, how much force does one require to keep it moving with the same speed? - Ans.
+- 1. If an object of mass 500 g is moving with constant speed on a frictionless surface, how much force does one require to keep it moving with the same speed? - Ans.
 In the given scenario, according to Newton's first law of motion, no external force is required to keep the object moving with constant speed. - 2.
 If the mass of an object is doubled and the push force acting on it is halved, what is the resultant change in its acceleration? - Ans.
 Initial force, $F = m \times a$ or $a = \frac{F}{m}$